Frank Meyer (political philosopher): Traditionalist critics

 Meyer's attempt at synthesis was questioned by those representing both constituent parts.
 Traditionalists were provoked by Meyer's negative statements about two of their favorites, Robert Nisbet and Russell Kirk, which Kirk reciprocated by calling him "an ideologue for liberty".
 Meyer, however, did refer to both as "serious" thinkers, a Meyer footnote even conceded Kirk "in recent years" had been more supportive of freedom, and he called Kirk's views on freedom itself "excellent".
 Meyer also conceded that both Nisbet and Kirk primarily desired only local as opposed to national or even state community power "to their credit" but they could be chided even then for not understanding that the rationale for local community is that local government is more based upon freedom.

-The traditionalist Rossiter rather than Kirk or Nesbit was Meyer's target.
+The traditionalist Rossiter rather than Kirk or Nisbet was Meyer's target.
 Meyer even granted the New Conservatives were correct that virtue is "the most important of problems".
 The fundamental problem was that Rossiter insisted upon a "positive freedom" that changed freedom from a means to an end, just as did the utilitarian libertarians.
 Contrary to the Catholic philosopher Stanley Parry's claim that Meyer did not even recognize the family as a natural community, Meyer called the family and state "necessary associations".
 The family was different from all other institutions since children were not full individuals and thus required protection and limited rights.
 He argued that the state actually had been a hindrance to both virtue and the family rather than their champion.
 As far as educating children, prior to state control schools taught virtue and the truths of Western civilization and now do not.

 Fellow National Review editor Brent Bozell criticized Meyer for demanding a "maximum freedom" and for arguing that freedom is necessary in order to act virtuously.
 Meyer did not make either claim.
 He actually wrote that total freedom was impossible.
 He did not say that freedom was necessary for virtue but only that forced virtue is not virtuous.
 A forced act may be objectively virtuous in some sense but not for the individual who is forced to act.
 Meyer's concern was that to give the state the power to define virtue is to have no standard for virtue at all.
 Its definition would change with every change in power distribution.
 One cannot give the state the definition of virtue or there is no virtue – there is only power.
 Actually, Bozell at the end recommended a social policy based upon the moral principle of subsidiarity, which is not all that different from Meyer's position.